Do We Need Antibacterial Soap?

 This Ban Is Good News, Right?

 While the FDA's new ban seems to be good news, the ban only applies to hand and body washes – products that are “intended for use with water, and are rinsed off after use.”
 (Source: fda.gov)

-The problem is -- there are many other products, including cosmetics, shaving creams, toothpaste, deodorants, lip balm, body lotion, fragrances, household cleaners, sponges and even facial tissues and mattresses, that can still use antibacterial chemicals under the present ban.
+There are many other products, including cosmetics, shaving creams, toothpaste, deodorants, lip balm, body lotion, fragrances, household cleaners, sponges, and even facial tissues and mattresses, that can still use antibacterial chemicals under the present ban.
 Antibacterials are also found in workout clothes and children's toys.

 The ban also does not affect antibacterial soaps used in hospitals and food service settings or the hand sanitizers and wipes that have a pervasive presence in our daily lives.

 Countless other products still contain triclosan, despite the ban on hand and body washes.
 The FDA claims that it needs more information before making a final ruling on these other products.